hrvojep/consul-agent/README.md

-# consul-agent
+# consul-agent with nginx
 Example of building your own Consul Agent along side Nginx web server.
 While not the best practice, idea is to demonstrate two processes co-located togeter inside Docker.
+Instead of Nginx this could have been any other similar service.
 After cloning a repo run
 ```
 docker build -t h-consul  --progress=plain --no-cache .